FreeCAD/FreeCAD-library/README.md

 Contributing to the library
 ---------------------------

-If you made someinteresting objects with FreeCAD, why not share them here?
+If you made some interesting objects with FreeCAD, why not share them here?
 Others might find them useful.
 The procedure is simple:

 1. Create a github account for yourself
 2. Fork this repository using the "Fork" button on the top right corner of this page
 3. Follow the [github instructions](https://help.github.com/articles/fork-a-repo/) to clone your fork on your computer
-4. Make all the change you need, create more folders if necessary, and place your files in them
+4. Make all the changes you need, create more folders if necessary, and place your files in them
 5. Upload (push) your changes to your fork on github (refer to the github help for instructions)
 6. When your fork has been updated, you can submit a [pull request](https://help.github.com/articles/creating-a-pull-request/) to have your changes merged into the official library.
-A member of the community will review your proosed additions andaccept the merge.
+A member of the community will review your proposed additions and accept the merge.

 Each Part should be correctly named, and placed into subdirectories by family or type.
 They should also be available in both .FcStd and .stp formats, and optionally in .stl format (because github lets you